 Vehicle Crossings and Dropped Kerbs

-It is illegal to cross the footway without a certified vehicle crossing, this is because the standard footway is not designed to take the weight of a vehicle constantly crossing it and it could result in damage to underground services or cause damage to the footpath resulting in trip hazards for pedestrians.
+You must apply to the council for a licence to install a vehicle crossing as it is illegal to drive across a footway or grass verge to access a property.
+This is because a footway is not designed to take the weight of a vehicle constantly crossing it and it could result in damage to underground services like fibre optic cables or pipes and you may be causing damage to the footpath which is a trip hazard for pedestrians.

 A vehicle crossing application costs £195 which you must pay when you apply.
 This is non-refundable so it's important that you check that your location meets our criteria before applying.
 This fee covers the inspection and administration of the work.

 Check our Criteria Document (PDF, 91KB) carefully before completing the application form to see if your location qualifies.

 You may also find this flowchart useful and have a look at our Specifications documents at the end of the page.

 What happens after I apply?